Heinz Trökes: Biography

 In 1945, Trökes was a co-founder of the Berlin Galerie Gerd Rosen, the first private art gallery in Germany after the war, and remained artistic director until 1946.
 From 1946 to 1948, a series of cosmonaut-like images was created, including Die Mondkanone (The Moon Cannon), Terrain der Kosmologen (Terrain of the Cosmologists), Sphärische Kontraste (Spheric Contrasts) and Zwei Welten (Two Worlds).
 He was called to the Staatliche Hochschule für Architektur und Kunst in Weimar (College of Architecture and Art) (today Bauhaus Universität) together with the painter Mac Zimmermann in 1947, but finished teaching after one semester due to excessive external influence.
 He participated in the exhibition L’Art Allemand Moderne, Deutsche Kunst der Gegenwart (German art of the present) in Baden-Baden.
 During the blockade from 1948 to 1949, he stayed in Berlin, in Rodenbach near Neuwied on the Rhine, then again in Berlin.
 In 1949 he married Renata Severin.
 Trökes published an article in the magazine Les Temps modernes, Paris (Dir.
 Jean-Paul Sartre) on La peinture et le public en Allemagne.
 L’inflation d’expositions et le scandale qu’elles provoquent.
 From 1950 to 1952 he won the Blevin-Davis competition in Munich, stayed in Paris and befriended with Wols and Paul Celan.
 Trökes joined the Rixes group with Roberto Matta, Jaroslaw Serpan, Jean-Paul Riopelle and Zañartu, among others.
 Participation in the weekly Jour fixe revolving around André Breton (Benjamin Péret, Marcel Duchamp, Toyen, Max Ernst, Rufino Tamayo and Gérard Hérold).

 Heinz and Renée Trökes moved to Ibiza in 1952.
 Here, he created many island pictures, often of a topographical character.
-He won the Hallmark competition, New York.
+He won the Hallmark competition, New York City.
 In 1954 his son, Jan Manuel, was born.
 Also in 1955, he received the Deutscher Kritikerpreis and teaching offers from art schools and academies in Berlin, Karlsruhe, Zurich, Stuttgart and Frankfurt, which he, however, declined.
 In 1955, he participated in documenta 1 in Kassel.
 (He also participated in further documentas in 1956 (II. documenta) and 1964 (documenta III).